A tuning algorithm for a sliding mode controller of buildings with ATMD: Results and discussion

 \section{Results and discussion}

 The performance of the proposed tuning algorithm for the SMC, based on the Ackermann's formula, is evaluated by means of numerical and experimental studies.
-In both studies the SMC is programed in the Matlab/Simuink software and the data is sampled at 1 ms. The SMC in (\ref{e:cmd}) causes the chattering effect \cite{Slotine:1991}, that is a discontinuous force at $\sigma=0$ that cannot be applied to the ATMD in practice.
-To overcome it, the sign function of the SMC is approximated by means of following continuous saturation function
+In both studies the SMC is programed in the Matlab/Simuink software and the data is sampled at \SI{1}{\ms}.
+The SMC in (\ref{e:cmd}) causes the chattering effect, that is a discontinuous force at $\sigma=0$ that cannot be applied to the ATMD in practice.
+There exists several chattering reduction techniques such as the Boundary layer solution \cite{Slotine:1991}, Dynamic Terminal SMC \cite{fei2020dynamic}, Super-twisting SMC \cite{fei2020fractional}, and Higher-order SMC \cite{levant2003higher}, just to mention a few.
+In this paper, we use the Boundary layer solution, where the sign function of the SMC is approximated by means of following continuous saturation function

 where $\epsilon$ is a positive constant that is fixed to $\epsilon=0.05$.